-It was in the summer 2011, when I was a freshman, that I learned about Somalia.
-This country was sometimes referred to as “the world’s forgotten catastrophe” and even NGOs specialising in emergency aid were pulling out of this country.
-Nevertheless, I persisted.
-I couldn’t bring myself to ignore what was going on in Somalia.
+It was in the hot and humid summer of 2011, when this ambitious first-year university student found out about the situation of Somalia.
+Often acknowledged as “the world’s forgotten catastrophe”, I saw shocking news of prestigious NGOs specializing in emergency aid having no other choice but to withdraw.
+Nevertheless, I couldn’t bring myself to ignore what was going on in Somalia.

-I will devote my life to combatting terrorism and resolving conflicts.
+I am determined to devote my life to challenge the unending issue of terrorism and conflict resolution.

 I give you my deepest appreciation for your support and understanding,